When a function is used as a trigger, the dictionary TD contains trigger-related values:

 If the CREATE TRIGGER command included arguments, they are available in TD["args"] to TD["args"][n-1].

-If TD["when"] is BEFORE and TD["level"] is ROW, you can return None or "OK" from the Python function to indicate the row is unmodified, "SKIP" to abort the event, or "MODIFY" to indicate you've modified the row.
+If TD["when"] is BEFORE or INSTEAD OF and TD["level"] is ROW, you can return None or "OK" from the Python function to indicate the row is unmodified, "SKIP" to abort the event, or if TD["event"] is INSERT or UPDATE you can return "MODIFY" to indicate you've modified the new row.
 Otherwise the return value is ignored.

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.